Deterministic Equations for Feedback Control of Open Quantum Systems

-We begin by introducing the language of instruments in Section~\ref{app:00000000A}, defining the concepts that were used throughout this work.
-Next, we provide a detailed proof of the central results presented in the main text -- namely, Results 1 and 2 -- in Section~\ref{app:00000000B}.
-Furthermore, we present a formulation in terms of matrix equations for the main results in Section~\ref{app:00000000C}, where we also include a discussion about the steady state and generator of the feedback dynamics.
-In Section~\ref{app:00000000D}, we present the details of the example used in the main text, namely the inversion protocol, and finally in Section~\ref{app:00000000E} we show how some previous results can be recovered starting from Eq.~\eqref{eq: result 1}.
+Section~S.I introduces the main concepts underlying the main text, including the relation between feedback and data processing, instruments, and quantum-jump detections.
+We begin with a simple feedback example that illustrates the basic ideas of data processing, followed by additional examples of memory functions.
+We then show how instruments can describe both dynamical evolution and measurement processes, and briefly discuss how to construct the instruments associated with quantum-jump detections starting from a master equation.
+Next, we provide a detailed proof of the central results presented in the main text -- namely, Results 1 and 2 -- in Section~S.II.
+Furthermore, we present a formulation in terms of matrix equations for the main results in Section~S.III, where we also include a discussion about the steady state and generator of the feedback dynamics.
+In Section~S.IV, we present the details of the examples used in the main text, and finally in Section~S.V we show how some previous results~\cite{PatrickQFPME,Wiseman1994_Feedback,WisemanMilburn1993_Homodyne,FPTLandi} can be recovered starting from Eq.~\eqref{eq: result 1}.